 About Sonny Burgess...

-The circle of gigs got bigger and Sonny began to land choice gigs in Forth Worth and beyond.
-The attention that the gigs brought, garnered the ears of label decision makers in Nashville.
+The circle of gigs got bigger and Sonny Burgess began to land choice gigs in Fort Worth, Texas and beyond.
+The attention which the gigs brought, garnered the ears of label decision makers in Nashville.

-In 2001, Music City Records released Sonny Burgess' debut album; 'When In Texas' notched up four Top 10 singles on the influential Texas Music Chart and brought Sonny the first opportunities to play venues such as the venerable Grand Ole Opry, Nashville’s Fan Fair/CMA Music Festival, along with The Wildhorse Saloon in Nashville and Orlando.
+On Monday 1 January 2001, Sonny Burgess saw the release of his debut album, 'When in Texas' (Music City Records, 2001), which included four tracks which were Top 10 singles on the influential Texas Music Chart and brought Sonny the first opportunities to play venues such as the venerable Grand Ole Opry, Nashville’s Fan Fair / CMA Music Festival, along with The Wildhorse Saloon in Nashville and Orlando.

-Sonny Burgess changed management in 2003 resulting in appearances at The Cheyenne Frontier Days, Billy Bob’s in Forth Worth, Texas and major rodeo events in Las Vegas.
+It was also in 2003 when Sonny Burgess changed management, resulting in appearances at The Cheyenne Frontier Days, Billy Bob’s in Fort Worth, Texas and major rodeo events in Las Vegas.